K-Nearest-Neighbor classifiers

 K Nearest-Neighbor classifiers

 Nearest-neighbor methods are a class of non-model-based classifiers.
-These methods require you to develop a similarity or distance space–usually on the basis of a set of predictors or features.
-Once this distance space is defined, we determine the class by finding a few neighbor in that space, and having those neighbors vote, using the most common label of items in the neighborhood.
+It requires you to develop a way of measuring similarity or distance between the case you care about and all examples in your case-base–usually on the basis of a set of predictors or features.
+Once this distance space is defined, we determine the class by finding the closest few neighbors in that space, and having those neighbors vote, using the most common label of items in the neighborhood.
 Because this could be susceptible to noisy data, we usually find a set of \(k\) neighbors and have them vote on the outcome.
 These are K-nearest neighbor classifiers, or KNN.
 This approach can be especially useful if your data classes are not well described by a multivariate distribution.
 Ultimately, this means KNN approaches make fewer assumptions, but also have to make ad hoc assumptions about combining dimensions that may not be valid.

 The problem with KNN is similar to many classifiers–how do we know which features to use.
 Furthermore, because we need to combine features to create a distance, we also need to come up with formulas for combining multiple features to create a distance measure.
-Should all dimensions be equally weighted?
-What if our features are on different scales?
+And this needs to be done for every pair of items before we start, so removing a variable means recomputing the entire similarity space.
+We may need to decide which features to use.
+Whether all dimensions should be equally weighted, how to normalize features that are on different scales.
 What if some of our features are categorical?
 Unlike something like logistic regression, we cannot easily test particular predictors, but we can always do cross-validation tests to determine whether the a decision in selecting variables or creating a distance metric improve outcomes.

 Choosing K.